Are Bengal cats aggressive

 With a playful and energetic personality, Bengal cats can also be attractive.
 But are they always aggressive towards humans or other cats?
 What is the reason behind their aggression?
-We will discuss all about it in today’s article.
+We will discuss it all in today’s article.

 It is believed by many that Bengals are possessive and aggressive.
 But the truth is, like other cats, Bengals have their own needs, and when their needs aren’t met properly, they can act aggressively.
 That doesn’t mean the Bengals are aggressive in nature.